-Manufacturing test materials under GMP guidelines demands extensive training, experience, and an understanding of where on a molecule a label should be introduced in order to track metabolism or expected breakdown of a molecule.
-EAG Laboratories’ staff of talented, Ph.D.-level synthetic chemists are known for their ability to introduce radioactive and stable isotope labels at positions optimal for supporting human clinical trials, as well as preclinical and GLP non-clinical studies.
+Manufacturing test materials under GMP guidelines demands extensive training, and experience.
+It also requires an understanding of where on a molecule a label should be introduced in order to track metabolism or expected breakdown of a molecule.
+EAG Laboratories’ Ph.D.-level synthetic chemists are known for their ability to introduce radioactive and stable isotope labels at positions optimal for supporting human clinical trials, as well as preclinical and GLP non-clinical studies.

 Few contract research laboratories maintain the rigorous cGMP-compliant environment required to produce certified radiolabeled APIs suitable for human clinical trials.
 EAG maintains four Class 10,000 cGMP Synthesis suites, a dedicated Quality Assurance staff and a group of analytical chemists with years of experience supporting labeled isotope studies.
 This unique capability complements in-house drug metabolism and impurity ID expertise and streamlines project management.

-EAG possesses deep experience with all types of chemistries: Lithiation, Grignard, epoxidation, nitration, metal catalysis–as well as chiral separation and asymmetric synthesis and all types of compounds, including carbohydrates, amino acids, peptides and steroids.
+EAG possesses deep experience with all types of chemistries: lithiation, Grignard, epoxidation, nitration, metal catalysis — as well as chiral separation, asymmetric synthesis and all types of compounds, including carbohydrates, amino acids, peptides and steroids.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.